pendle-finance/documentation/docs/Governance/vePENDLE.md

 For example, matured PT-aUSDC is equivalent to aUSDC.
 If left unredeemed, all of its yield will be converted to a stablecoin and collected by the protocol as protocol revenue, and distributed to vePENDLE holders.

-All of these rewards will be converted to USDC and distributed every 2 epochs via Ethereum, regardless of where your vePENDLE is being held.
-Each epoch starts at Thursday, 00:00 UTC.
+All of these rewards will be converted to USDC regardless of where your vePENDLE is being held and distributed periodically by a disbursement contract.

 ## Incentive Channelling